gearglow/ReptiliaWithATwist/The List - Notes.md

 - The Dark Mark can be removed with the spell _lotu askatu,_ which is Basque for "free the bound."
 - Magical travel by lightning bolt can be done via the _tximista ibili_ technique (Basque for "ride the lightning").
 - Move through the ground as if through water under the effects of gillyweed using the spell _zulo,_ which is Basque for "burrow."
+- Unassisted flight with perfect maneuverability and immunity to inertia and wind resistance (speed and acceleration determined by intent when casting) is _hegan egin mugarik gabe_ (Basque for "fly without limits").
+While this can be cast as a charm, there is also a ritual to grant this ability permanently, with all parameters able to be adjusted on-the-fly as desired.
+- Take on a ghost-like, insubstantial form with _mamuzko forma_ (Basque for "ghostly form").
+Removes the need to breathe, but the subject can no longer physically interact with the physical world aside from anything on their person when the spell was cast.
+Interaction via magic still works just fine.
+- Runes can be cleanly removed from a surface with _kendu akatsa_ (Basque for "remove the blemish").
+- Conjures blades of pure arcane force which can be controlled with a thought: _indar-palak_ ("force blades" in Basque).
+- Hold and move something with the mind (classic telekinesis): _telekinetikoa_ ("telekinetic grasp" in Basque).
+- Spot-shield against any directed spell, even the Unforgivables, with _svartholsskjöldur_ (Icelandic for "black-hole shield").

 ## Magic Technicalities